Lake Bosomtwi

 About

-The only true inland lake in the country located in the Ashanti region.
+The only true inland lake in the country is located in the Ashanti region.
 It is an awesome place to relax and enjoy nature.
-The lake has no surface outlet and was formed in a meteorite impact crater with an area of 19 square miles (49 square km) and a depth of 230–240 feet (70–73 metres), The lake is surrounded by lush mountains and fed by small streams that tumble down the crater’s steep sides (500–1,400 feet [150–425 metres] above water level).
+The lake has no surface outlet and is located in a meteorite impact crater measuring 19 square miles (49 square km) and 230–240 feet (70–73 metres) deep.
+The lake is surrounded by lush mountains and fed by small streams that tumble down the crater’s steep sides (500–1,400 feet [150–425 metres] above water level).

-Situated in the Ashanti region of Ghana, Lake Bosomtwe is one of six UNESCO designated biosphere reserve sites.
-It is one of three of such internationally recognized sites in the country – Bia in the Western, and Songhor in Greater Accra Region.
+Situated in the Ashanti region of Ghana, Lake Bosomtwe is one of six UNESCO-designated biosphere reserve sites.
+It is one of three such internationally recognised sites in the country – Bia in the Western, and Songhor in the Greater Accra Region.

-The southernmost section of the site overlaps the northern section of the Bosomtwe Range Forest Reserve creating a combination of forest, wetland and mountain ecosystems.
+The southernmost section of the site overlaps the northern section of the Bosomtwe Range Forest Reserve, creating a combination of forest, wetland and mountain ecosystems.
 The biosphere reserve sustains 35 tree species, including some used for timber.
-The site is also home to a great diversity of wildlife and a human population of over 50,000 inhabitants whose main economic activities are farming, fishing and tourism, as the lake is a major national tourist destination.
+The site is also home to a great diversity of wildlife and a population of over 50,000 inhabitants, whose main economic activities are farming, fishing, and tourism, as the lake is a major national tourist destination.
 The area is widely used for research, especially on climate change, as well as environmental education for schools and universities.

 Location